Samir1-T/GymTracker/README.md

-# GymTracker
+# OptometryinOne
-An app that helps you monitor weight lifting progression.
+An app for all optometrist